PaddlePaddle/Paddle/doc/design/switch_kernel.md

 ## Solution

-It is clearly that transforming inputs of an operator from a specific kernel type to another kernel type is not related to the particular operator.
+It is clearly that transforming inputs of an operator toadapt another kernel type is not related to the particular operator.
 So we should register these transformation methods as global methods.

 We can infer a kernel type from the inputs of an operators.
 We let this kernel type as `actual kernel type`, which means this kernel type is the actually kernel type that operator should be performed.